 Companies or individuals wishing to become Approved Education Providers (AEP) must submit as part of the application process the necessary information to allow AACE to review the course content and presenters of the material.
 A review will be completed for each course submitted by the AEP.
 The review process will be performed by a review committee comprised of three subject matter experts appointed by the Education Board.

 The information provided by the prospective AEP will be distributed to the review committee.
 The material will be subjected to a detailed review.
-The review committee will evaluate and compare course content to the AACE body of knowledge, which is the Total Cost Management Framework, and provide an evaluation and assessment of the course material to the Staff Director – Education and Administration, who will act upon the recommendation of the committee.
-The Staff Director will review the results from the Education Board review committee and inform the prospective AEP of the results of the evaluation.
+The review committee will evaluate and compare course content to the AACE body of knowledge, which is the Total Cost Management Framework, and provide an evaluation and assessment of the course material to the Headquarters Business Development Coordinator, who will act upon the recommendation of the committee.
+The Headquarters Coordinator will review the results from the Education Board review committee and inform the prospective AEP of the results of the evaluation.
 If the evaluation is positive, the AEP will be notified that they may begin to promote the fact that they are an Approved Education Provider and begin to receive the benefits.
 If the evaluation is returned indicating deficient areas, the prospective AEP will be requested to provide additional evaluation information to assist in the re-evaluation of the course material.

 A key for the AEP is the credentials of the person or persons teaching the class.
 In the case of a review course for an AACE certification, it is required that the instructor for the course must hold that certification.